 - Your child’s driver’s license and Social Security card

-- Income tax returns from the prior-prior year (for example, 2020 tax returns to fill out the 2022-2023 FAFSA)
+- Income tax returns from the prior-prior year (for example, 2023 tax returns for the 2025-2026 FAFSA)

-- W-2 forms and other records of money earned
+- W-2 forms and other earnings records

 - Current bank statements

-- Records and documentation of other untaxed income received such as welfare benefits, Social Security income, veteran’s benefits, AFDC, or military or clergy allowances
+- Records and documentation of other untaxed income received such as welfare benefits, Social Security income, veteran’s benefits, or military or clergy allowances

 - Records of stocks, bonds, mutual funds, and other investments